bleutzinn/grav-plugin-editable-contenttools/README.md

 When `git-sync` is `true` and the Git Sync plugin is installed and enabled, every save action triggers a Git Sync synchronisation.

 The `git-sync-mode` setting defaults to `foreground` where the plugin halts until the synchronisation is finished before control is handed back to the user.
-The `background` setting is still experimental.
+When set to `background` the syncing happens without any noticable delay.
+Note: background syncing has not been tested on a Windows server.

 ## Usage